 Weight loss is the intentional decision to reduce body weight by change eating or activity habits.
 Experts recommend aiming for losing 5-10% of body weight for improvements in health, such as better blood sugar control, less joint pain, or lower blood pressure.
 Note, for many people who are obese, 5-10% weight loss does not bring BMI into the recommended 18.5-24.9 range.

 On the other hand, weight management is a more broad approach to weight that encompasses weight loss, gain, or maintenance.
-This is more useful in our work because it helps guide individuals as they make health decisions based on their own circumstances.
+This is more useful in our work because it helps guide individuals as they make health decisions based on their own circumstances (look into plussizezeal.com to know more about it in detail).
 For some people, weight management is focused on stopping a trend of weight gain and maintaining current weight.
 For some people, it is simply staying at a current weight and maintaining that over time.
 For others, it might be actually gaining weight by increasing muscle mass for greater strength and fitness.

 Behavior vs. Outcome